Hieromon/AutoConnect/mkdocs/achandling.md

 - Can not handle the custom Web pages during a connection is not established yet.

-    During the connection attempt, the web browser on the client will send a probe for a captive portal.
+    During the connection attempt, the web browser of the client will send a probe for a captive portal.
 Its request will cause unintended custom Web page transitions.

-- Can not place URI of the custom Web pages to [AUTOCONNECT_URI](https://).
+- Can not place URI of the custom Web pages to AUTOCONNECT_URI].

+    AutoConnect will not work if you place a custom Web page to [AUTOCONNECT_URI](api.md#defined-macros).

 !!! hint "302 Redirect Alternatives"
     To transition from a custom Web page to a sketch owned page, execute the link function of JavaScript with the AutoConnectElement element.